WilliamSmith5172078/tips/README.md

 Refactored code for better maintainability
 Added new feature for better user experience - 259 Added proper error handling - v9.2.8
+Added new feature for better user experience - update 24